 Myotonic (DM)

 - Myotonic muscular dystrophy affects both males and females and only affects around 8 in 100,000 people each year.
-People with DM often have trouble relaxing their muscles when they contract and they have distinct features like long, thin faces, long necks and droopy eyelids.
+People with Myotonic dystrophy often have trouble relaxing their muscles when they contract and they have distinct features like long, thin faces, long necks and droopy eyelids.

 Congenital (CMD)